zentrocdot/Bash/System_Tools/README.md

 ## System Update and Upgrade

-<p align="justify">A system update and an system upgrade can be done with the knowledge about a few commands.</p>
+<p align="justify">A system update and a system upgrade can be done with the knowledge about a few commands.</p>

     sudo apt-get update          # Update of the package informations sudo apt-get upgrade         # Upgrade of the installed packages sudo apt-get dist-upgrade    # Upgrade of the operating system

 <p align="justify">The script <code>system_update.bash</code> automates the individual necessary steps.
 In addition to this the script cleans up the system from packages that are no longer required.</p>

 ## Software Installation

-to-do ...

-## System Update and Upgrade

-to-do ...
+<p align="justify">I use a selection of programs that have proven themselves over the years.
+In addition to these, I keep alternative programs available.</p>

+<p align="justify">After setting up a computer I run the script.</p>

 ## GIMP and G'MIC